Skip to main content

 • Joins - Use dynamic tables for lookup-style joins

-• Aggregations (GROUP BY, COUNT, SUM, etc.) - Requires stateful processing
+• Aggregations (GROUP BY, COUNT, SUM, etc.) - Require stateful processing; use postgres aggregate sinks for aggregations at write time

 • Window functions - Not supported in streaming context